gvwilson/thirdbit/src/fiction/darker-web/index.md

 "Well, while they're all sorting their 'shit' out," President Thornberg huffs, making air quotes around the word,
-"I've decided to put Professor Jayaramath in charge of getting the project back on track.
+"I've decided to put Professor Jayaramath in charge of getting the project back on track."

+"Really?"
+The nerd looks her up and down.
+"The stuff we're doing is pretty technical."

+Professor Jayaramath smiles as if he has somehow paid her a compliment.
+"My first degree was computer engineering at the IIT in Madras.
+I built e-commerce sites for several years before realizing how the web could bring people together.
+It has already had a profound impact on Hijra communities, and—"

+"I'm sure you'll have lots of time to talk about your research interests," Professor Thornberg interrupts.
+He jabs at finger at the nerd.
-From now on,
+"From now on,
 she's your boss.
 Understood?"

 "Whatever."
-The nerd shrugs again and stands.
+The nerd stands.
 "Come on, I'll show you the beast."

 </section>